psiace-archive/marianne/docs/docs/slides/overview.md

 --

-Random forest is a supervised machine learning algorithm, it is ccurate, simple and flexible.
+Random forest is a supervised machine learning algorithm, it is accurate, simple and flexible.

 ![](https://www.tibco.com/sites/tibco/files/media_entity/2021-05/random-forest-diagram.svg)